zzzprojects/docs/linq-dynamic.net/pages/getting-started/overview.md

  - System.Linq.Dynamic.Core

-You can also install this library using the **Package Manager Console** window by executing the following commad.
+You can also install this library using the **Package Manager Console** window by executing the following command.

 `PM> Install-Package System.Linq.Dynamic.Core`